Kambhampati Hari Babu: Political career

 During 1974 to 1975, Hari Babu joined the Lok Sangharsh Samithi agitation led by Jayaprakash Narayan, protesting against the Emergency.
 He was arrested under the Maintenance of Internal Security Act (MISA) and imprisoned for six months in Visakhapatnam Central Jail and Mushirabad Jail.

 In 1977, he became a member of the Andhra Pradesh State Executive Committee of the Janata Party and served as the Vice President of the Andhra Pradesh State Janata Yuva Morcha in 1978.
 By the early 1990s, he had aligned with the Bharatiya Janata Party, serving as a member of the Andhra Pradesh State Executive Committee from 1991 to 1993 and as the General Secretary of the state unit from 1993 to 2003.

 In 1999, Hari Babu was elected as a Member of Legislative Assembly from the Visakhapatnam-I Assembly constituency and became the floor leader for Bharatiya Janata Legislature Party in Andhra Pradesh in 2003.
 In March 2014, he was elected as the President of the state unit.
 He won the 2014 Indian general election from the Visakhapatnam Lok Sabha constituency as a BJP candidate, defeating YSR Congress Party candidate Y. S. Vijayamma by a margin of 90,488 votes.

+Governorships (2021 - Incumbent)

+Governor of Mizoram (2021 - 2025)

-On 19 July 2021, Hari Babu was appointed as the Governor of Mizoram.
-Later, on 26 December 2024, he was appointed as the Governor of Odisha.
+On 19 July 2021, Hari Babu was appointed the Governor of Mizoram.

+Governor of Odisha (2025 - Incumbent)

+On 24 December 2024, he was appointed the Governor of Odisha.